 - In a separate bowl, whisk together the flour, baking powder, baking soda and salt.

-- In measuring cup mix together the buttermilk and vanilla.
+- In a separate measuring cup stir together the buttermilk and vanilla.

-- Add the flour mix, alternating with the buttermilk, to the butter mix.
+- Add the flour mixture, alternating with the buttermilk, to the butter mixture.
 Combine.

 - Stir in the chopped strawberries and rhubarb.